-Riverside camping experience on the River Ranches 35 acre plot #7...also lovingly referred to as Jack Rabbit Hollow Farm Sanctuary.
+Riverside camping experience on the 35 acre plot River Ranch No. 7 which we lovingly refer to as the Jack Rabbit Hollow Farm Sanctuary.
 Our River Ranch Campsites are located directly on the North bank of the San Antonio River and the southern most end of the Jack Rabbit Hollow Farm Sanctuary.
 Access to the river is just a few steps from the main fire pit.
-The entire campsite
+The entire camps

-Riverside camping experience on the River Ranches 35 acre plot #7...also lovingly referred to as Jack Rabbit Hollow Farm Sanctuary.
+Riverside camping experience on the 35 acre plot River Ranch No. 7 which we lovingly refer to as the Jack Rabbit Hollow Farm Sanctuary.
 Our River Ranch Campsites are located directly on the North bank of the San Antonio River and the southern most end of the Jack Rabbit Hollow Farm Sanctuary.
 Access to the river is just a few steps from the main fire pit.
 The entire campsite area is sitting amongst huge old cottonwoods and new growth from the previous year's beaver dam.
 Native grasses and plants cover the woodland floor along with patches of cactus and wild roses.
 River Ranch Campsites have one main communal fire pit and a small cooking area with a counter, sink and bbq.
 The bathroom can be accessed from all sites and there are two riverside sites that each have their own small metal camp fire containers.

 The Jack Rabbit Hollow Farm Sanctuary is located in the stunning alpine desert of the San Luis Valley in Southern Colorado and Northern New Mexico.
 Just 2 miles from the Town of Antonito and the Cumbres & Toltec Scenic Railroad, the campsite is only 5 miles from the CO/NM border with the Rio Grande Del Norte National Monument and beautiful San Antonio Mountain in our southern view.
 To the West there is a clear view of Los Mogotes Peaks in the San Juan mountain range which is the area where Carson National Forrest and the Rio Grande National Forrest meet.
 To the East the view is of the Piñon Hills with the Sangre De Cristo Mountain Range behind them provides a layered spectrum of earthy hills, blue mountains and open sky.
 In the North there is the wide plains and farmland of the San Luis Valley and on a clear day Crestone Peak can be seen nearly 80 miles away.
 There are only a few neighbors on nearby ranches and so it is very private and undeveloped.
-You may also see livestock grazing on an around the campsite as this is an agricultural community with reverence for cows, goats and sheep.
+You may also see livestock grazing on an around the campsite as this is an agricultural community with reverence for cows, goats, sheep and horses.
 You may also come into contact with our farm animals who are a part of the animal sanctuary along with the wildlife who inhabit this stretch of land.
 We have three goats, two sheep, chickens, ducks and our security/rodent management team of 7 cats and Lizzy the dog.
-All our animals are safe and friendly and usually stay close to the farmstead home which has a large pasture in between the campsite area so you also may not come into contact with them especially if you are tent camping.
-The Wildlife that are being protected here include: Rabbits, Prairie Dogs, Beaver, Fish & Crawdads, Porcupine, Badger, Foxes, Coyote, Deer, Owl, Crow, Falcon, Geese, Sandhill Crane and more bird species It is prohibited to fish, hunt or trap wildlife at this campsite.
+All our animals are safe and friendly and usually stay close to the homestead which has a large pasture in between the campsite area so you also might come into contact with them especially if you are tent camping.
+This is a sanctuary for all wildlife and farm animals.
+Some native animals you may see here are: Robins, Ducks, Geese, Rabbits, Prairie Dogs, Beaver, Fish & Crawdads, Porcupine, Badger, Foxes, Coyote, Elk, Deer, Owl, Crow/Raven, Falcon, Geese, Sandhill Crane and chipmunks...just to name a few.
+It is prohibited to fish, hunt or trap wildlife at this campsite.

 From the River Ranch Campsites you will be on the banks of the San Antonio River with cottonwood trees and willows along the riverbank.
 Fresh mint grows here and other wild edible plants such as wild roses.
 If you wish to take a nature walk and learn about these plants and their uses feel free to reach out and we'll make a plan.